shandilyabh/rtcaec/README.md

 ## Helper Functions in `utils/`

-- `analyse_sentiment.py`: Sentiment analysis using Gemini API.
+- `llm_inference.py`: functions using Gemini API for sentiment analysis and strategy prediction and suggestion.
 - `arima.py`: Functions for training ARIMA models and forecasting prices.
 - `slack_notification.py`: Functions for sending notifications via Slack.